Putnam14/Reading-Length-2.0/readme.md

     - Production: ```git subtree push —prefix backend dokku master```

 ### Next (frontend)
+To deploy the front-end, I recommend deploying via Zeit's Now.sh platform.
+There are staging and prod now.json examples, all of the routing in production is done through these.
+You can mess around with new routes and middleware with server.js, but they likely won't work when deployed to staging or production.
 - Navigate to frontend folder
 - Deploy/run the server
     - Development: ```yarn run dev```
     - Staging: ```yarn run deploy-staging```
     - Production: ```yarn run deploy-prod```

+### Non-www to wwww redirect
+An interesting note with Zeit's Now is that redirecting non-www to www hits is a pain to implement via configuration.
+The direct-to-www folder is my best attempt at providing a 301 redirect preserving the users' intentions.
+It is a separate deployable with an index.html whose only purpose is being a 301 redirect provider.